 - a.
-Day services will be required to ensure all current infection prevention and control practices are adhered to, including, but not limited to: - Ensuring all sensory tools/objects are made of materials that can be cleaned and disinfected (e.g., no plush items). - Increasing the frequency of cleaning and disinfecting of all objects and frequently touched surfaces, including doorknobs, light switches, toilet handles, elevator buttons, electronics and tabletops a minimum of 2X daily.

-- Undertaking hand hygiene when interacting with high-touch areas. - No touching of face with gloved hands.
+Day Services will be required to ensure all current infection prevention and control practices are adhered to, including, but not limited to: - Ensuring all sensory tools/objects are made of materials that can be cleaned and disinfected (e.g., no plush items). - Increasing the frequency of cleaning and disinfecting of all objects and frequently touched surfaces, including doorknobs, light switches, toilet handles, elevator buttons, electronics, and tabletops a minimum of 2X daily. - Undertaking hand hygiene when interacting with high-touch areas. - No touching of face with gloved hands.
 Take care when removing gloves.
-Ensure you wash your hands after removing them. - Only using disinfectants that have a Drug Identification Number (DIN). - Performing proper hand hygiene, including assisting people receiving services with proper hand hygiene. - Incorporating additional hand hygiene opportunities into the daily schedule. - Screening participants and staff 2 times per day for signs and symptoms of COVID-19. - b.
+Ensure you wash your hands after removing them. - Only using disinfectants that have a Drug Identification Number (DIN).

+- Performing proper hand hygiene, including assisting people receiving services with proper hand hygiene. - Incorporating additional hand hygiene opportunities into the daily schedule. - Screening participants and staff 2 times per day for signs and symptoms of COVID-19. - b.
 Maintaining physical distancing of at least 2 meters (6 feet) or more between people.
-Where this is not possible, wear a mask. - Spreading people out into different areas, taking into consideration the space that is available (e.g., rooms, outside). - Staggering, or alternating, lunchtime and outdoor activities. - Incorporating more individual activities or activities that encourage more space between people. - Using, if possible, physical partitions, visual cues, change in activity schedules and signage to limit close contact. - c.
-Promoting good hygiene such as: - Washing hands often with soap and water when hands are visibly soiled, when using bathroom, before and after any breaks, at the beginning and end of shifts, and before preparing food and after meals. - Use alcohol-based sanitizer (with greater than 60% alcohol content) if hand washing is not possible. - Using paper towels to dry hands. - Sneezing and coughing into a tissue or into sleeve/elbow. - Discarding used tissues immediately and washing hands afterward. - Avoiding touching eyes, nose or mouth. - Avoiding high touch areas, where possible, or clean hands after.
+Further, an Agency may require staff to wear a mask when in the program.
+Compliance is difficult to monitor and slips are more frequent when masking is not required at all times when in the program site and/or supporting people. - Spreading people out into different areas, taking into consideration the space that is available (e.g., rooms, outside). - Staggering, or alternating, lunchtime and outdoor activities. - Incorporating more individual activities or activities that encourage more space between people. - Using, if possible, physical partitions, visual cues, change in activity schedules and signage to limit close contact. - c.
+Promoting good hygiene such as: - Washing hands often with soap and water when hands are visibly soiled, when using bathroom, before and after any breaks, at the beginning and end of shifts, and before preparing food and after meals. - Use alcohol-based sanitizer (with greater than 60% alcohol content) if hand washing is not possible. - Using paper towels to dry hands. - Sneezing and coughing into a tissue or into sleeve/elbow. - Discarding used tissues immediately and washing hands afterward. - Avoiding touching eyes, nose, or mouth. - Avoiding high touch areas, where possible, or clean hands after.
 For example, not using community playgrounds. - d.
 Eliminating any unnecessary clutter where multiple surfaces may be present for spread of infection. - e.
-Following prescribed procedures for cleaning, care and laundry of unwell persons. - f.
+Following prescribed procedures for cleaning, care, and laundry of unwell persons. - f.
 Prohibiting people sharing utensils, cups, dishes, cutlery etc. Label items to discourage accidental sharing.
 Dishes should be washed using normal practices.
 If a household dishwasher is used, dishes should be washed on the highest possible temperature setting (e.g. avoid using cold water or energy saving cycles).